Apple liqueur is divine! We love it neat, diluted with lemonade or as a component in a cocktail – Applicious Martini anyone?

 This is what was left in the straining bag after we had wrung it dry:

+You will have to filter several times to ensure that all the apple flesh is removed and you have a clear, pulp free liqueur.
 We found that lining the sieve with a butter muslin (you could use a coffee filter but beware this can get clogged and you'll have to change it frequently) filtered the liquid very effectively.
 Filtering takes time - hours!
 Ensure you leave enough time as you don't want to rush.
 Clarity is your goal!

 Bottle your now-potable liqueur!